Instacart Shopper Taxes · 2026

 Do Instacart shoppers get a 1099?

-Full-service shoppers who earn $600 or more from Instacart in a calendar year receive a 1099-NEC (Nonemployee Compensation).
-The form is typically available in the Instacart Shopper app and via email by late January.
-If you earned under $600, no form is issued — but income is still fully taxable and must be reported on Schedule C. In-store shoppers receive a W-2, not a 1099.
+For the 2026 tax year the 1099-NEC reporting threshold is $2,000 — raised from $600 by the One Big Beautiful Bill Act, and indexed to inflation from 2027.
+Full-service shoppers who earn $2,000 or more from Instacart in the calendar year receive a 1099-NEC (Nonemployee Compensation), typically available in the Instacart Shopper app and by email in late January.
+Below the threshold no form is issued, but the income is still fully taxable and must be reported on Schedule C. In-store shoppers receive a W-2, not a 1099.

 How do I track mileage for Instacart?